Configuration Options

 Sets the CPU and memory resources for the operator.
 Requests and limits use the same values.

 • cpu: Sets the CPU resources to be used for the operator.
-Adjust this setting depending on the number of HiveMQ platforms the operator manages.
+Adjust the CPU setting depending on the number of HiveMQ platforms the operator manages.

 • memory: Sets the memory resources for the operator.
 Adjust this setting depending on the number of HiveMQ platforms the operator manages.